WebArbiter: A Principle-Guided Reasoning Process Reward Model for Web Agents

 \section{Training Details}

 All training is conducted on 8 NVIDIA A100-80GB GPUs with fixed random seeds.
-Our training framework is bead on LLama-Factory~\citep{zheng2024llamafactory} and VERL~\citep{sheng2024hybridflow} \\ \\ \textbf{Distillation Stage. } We train the model for 5 epochs with a learning rate of 8e-4, using LoRA with a rank of 128.
-We apply a cosine learning rate scheduler with a warmup ratio of 0.1.
-We set the batch size to 256 and the maximum sequence length to 8,192 tokens. \\ \\ \textbf{RLVR Stage.} We employ the VERL framework for GRPO training.
-The learning rate is set to 7e-6 for the 7B model, and 9e-6 for the 3B variant.
+Our training framework is based on LLama-Factory~\citep{zheng2024llamafactory} and VERL~\citep{sheng2024hybridflow}.
+In addition to the Qwen2.5~\citep{qwen2025qwen25technicalreport} backbones used in the main experiments, we also train WebArbiter on Qwen3~\citep{yang2025qwen3technicalreport} backbones (4B and 8B); results are reported in Appendix~\ref{app:backbone}.\\ \\ \textbf{Distillation Stage. } For Qwen2.5 backbones (3B and 7B), we use a learning rate of 8e\text{-}4 with LoRA rank 128.
+For Qwen3\text{-}4B, the learning rate is 1e\text{-}3 with LoRA rank 96.
+For Qwen3\text{-}8B, the learning rate is 1e\text{-}3 with LoRA rank 64 and a reduced batch size of 64.
+All variants use a cosine learning rate scheduler with a warmup ratio of 0.1 and a maximum sequence length of 8,192 tokens.
+Models are trained for 5 epochs.\\ \\ \textbf{RLVR Stage.} We employ the VERL framework for GRPO training.
+For Qwen2.5 backbones, the learning rate is set to 7e\text{-}6 (7B) and 9e\text{-}6 (3B).
+For Qwen3 backbones (4B and 8B), the learning rate is 1e\text{-}5.
 The training uses a fixed batch size of 512 with a mini-batch size of 128, and adopts Fully Sharded Data Parallel (FSDP) for enhanced memory efficiency.
 For rollout generation, we deploy vLLM with tensor parallelism of 4 and GPU memory utilization limited to 0.4.
-Response sampling uses standard parameters (temperature=1.0, top-p=1.0), generating 7 candidate responses per prompt.
+Response sampling uses standard parameters (temperature=1.0, top\text{-}p=1.0).
+The rollout group size is $G=7$ for Qwen2.5 backbones and $G=12$ for Qwen3 backbones.
 We apply KL regularization with a coefficient of $1.0\times10^{-3}$ and a clip ratio of 0.2.
 The maximum input sequence length is 8,192 tokens, and the maximum response length is 4,096 tokens.